 4. Your partner may or may not act as invested in the pregnancy as you are.
 Until he/she can feel the baby kicking, it is a totally abstract experience for the person who is not carrying the baby.

 5. New research has shown that baby boomers may not be as excited about becoming grandparents as their children would like them to be.
 They are too busy and vibrant in their own lives.
 So if the grandparents-to-be aren't dropping everything in their lives with offers to move closer and baby-sit, don't take it personally.

 6. Your single friends may not express much, if any, enthusiasm, about your pregnancy.
-(This may also be true about your friends experiencing infertility).
+(This may also be true about your friends experiencing trouble getting pregnant).
 We tend to bond with people who have similar experiences and your pregnancy means you are moving out of their comfort zone.

 7. It can be challenging for many women to feel out of control of their bodies during pregnancy.
 You start popping out in all sorts of places, in addition to your belly, and this can bring up some old or not so old body image issues.
 The key is to remember that your body is building a baby, and when construction is over, you get your body back.

 8. People are intrusive.
 They may touch your belly without permission, ask about the gender of the baby, and offer unsolicited advice about baby names.
 Don't get offended, be clear about your personal boundaries, and try to focus on feeling flattered that they are interested in your baby.